patrickyong/learnAngular/README.md

-# HelloWorld

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.1.1.

-## Development server
+# Learn Angular 4 with Firebase

+### After you download the source code

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-# Notes taken in the class
+# Notes from the class

-## Intro to Angular 4.0

 ## Intro
 Have to intro what is ES6 and Typescript